Last updated 15 February 2019

 Driving without due care and attention

-A person who drives a motor vehicle without due care and attention commits an offence and can be fined up to $4712 or imprisoned for up to six months (s 83 Transport Operations (Road Use Management) Act 1995 (Qld) (TORUM Act)).
+A person who drives a motor vehicle without due care and attention commits an offence and can be fined up to 40 penalty units ($5222) or imprisoned for up to six months (s 83 Transport Operations (Road Use Management) Act 1995 (Qld) (TORUM Act)).

 Due care and attention means the degree of care and attention that a reasonable and prudent driver would exercise in the circumstances.
 This is a lesser offence than dangerous driving, but has similar considerations.
 Drivers are often charged with this offence as an alternative or in addition to a more specific charge, such as driving through a red light or crossing a double centre line.
 This is particularly so when the act complained of poses some risk to other road users rather than being merely a technical breach of the law.
 When a person is found guilty of this offence, the disqualification of their licence is not automatic but can occur.

 What court deals with dangerous driving offences